BitMEX/api-connectors/auto-generated/objc/docs/SWGInstrumentApi.md

 Return all active contract series and interval pairs.

 This endpoint is useful for determining which pairs are live.
 It returns two arrays of   strings.
-The first is intervals, such as `[\"XBT:perpetual\", \"XBT:monthly\", \"XBT:quarterly\", \"ETH:monthly\", ...]`.
+The first is intervals, such as `[\"XBT:perpetual\", \"XBT:quarterly\", \"XBT:biquarterly\", \"ETH:quarterly\", ...]`.
 These identifiers are usable in any query's `symbol` param.
 The second array is the current resolution of these intervals.
 Results are mapped at the same index.

 ### Example
 ```objc